What It Is

 Click here for instructions on how to plant a riparian buffer.

-A swale is a shallow channel or ditch covered with hardy grass (e.g., reed canary grass, red fescue), which absorbs rainwater, snowmelt, and irrigation runoff.
+A swale is a shallow channel or ditch covered with hardy grass (such as reed canary grass and red fescue), which absorbs rainwater, snowmelt, and irrigation runoff.
 Vegetated swales cannot absorb as much water as gardens or buffers, making them better suited for areas with less rainfall.
 Check out the EPA’s Vegetated Swale Fact Sheet for more information.

 Pervious, or porous, pavement is “asphalt with some particles left out of the mix.
 Small holes remain in the pavement, allowing water to pass through.”
 This lets stormwater filter through the pavement instead of running off into nearby water sources.
 Check out PerviousConcrete.org to learn more.

-The Morris Arboretum in Pennsylvania used porous pavement in its parking lot.
-Bob Gutowski, Director of Public Affairs at the arboretum, notes that the porous pavement prevents flooding and reduces black ice.
+The Morris Arboretum in Philadelphia, Pennsylvania has porous pavement in its parking lot.
+Bob Gutowski, Director of Public Affairs at the arboretum, notes that the porous pavement prevents flooding and reduces black ice, in addition to acting as a filtration system that does not contribute to stormwater run-off.
 Watch a short video on the case study here.